Peach Coffee Cake

 Close-up of streusel-topped coffee cake slices.
 The cake appears moist with a crumbly topping and is drizzled with a light glaze.
 Some pieces reveal a layer of fruit within the cake.

-I love this cake with fresh peaches and it definitely reminds me of summer, but you can also make it with canned or frozen peaches.
-If using canned, drain them well and pat them dry to avoid excess moisture.
-For frozen peaches, thaw them completely and blot any liquid before layering adding them to the batter.
+I love this cake with fresh peaches, but you can also make it with canned or frozen peaches.
+If using canned, drain them well and pat dry to avoid excess moisture.
+For frozen peaches, thaw them completely and blot any liquid before folding them into the batter.
+Note that this coffee cake doesn’t actually contain any coffee.
+It gets its name from the fact that it’s delicious served with a cup of coffee!
+My rhubarb streusel cake is another classic coffee cake worth trying.

 Close-up of a slice of peach crumb cake, featuring layers of moist cake with peach chunks and a crunchy crumb topping, drizzled with icing.
 The cake is set against a light background, highlighting the texture and ingredients.